zihao-liu-qs/treekei/README.md

 Currently tested on macOS (Apple Silicon).
 In theory, it should work on any Unix-like system.
-Windows is not officially supported yet.
+Windows is not officially supported yet, sorry.

 ### Installation Methods